 In most cases, actual causes of high blood pressure are unknown.
 However, the following risk factors are established as contributing to high blood pressure.

 Smoking tobacco is the single worst thing that one can do to one's health, especially for persons with high blood pressure.
 Nicotine constricts blood vessels, stimulates the heart and increases the rate at which fatty deposits occur within the arteries.
 This can increase the destruction of the arteries already caused by high blood pressure.
 If you smoke, quit.
-See Tobacco: You Can Quit!
+See Tobacco Cessation.

 Being overweight can increase your blood pressure.
 With each extra pound, the body must increase blood volume and the number of capillaries to supply the fatty tissue.
 This means that the heart must work harder.
 Losing weight can lessen this strain on the heart.
 Restricting cholesterol and saturated fat may diminish the build-up in the inner lining of the blood vessels.
 Maintaining a healthy weight permanently requires a change in eating habits, exercise patterns and attitudes.
 For more, see Weight Reduction.